Pregnancy

 • Mumps – increases the risk of miscarriage.

-• Hepatitis B – can cause acute hepatitis B infection that can be passed on to the baby during birth, and both mother and baby have the potential to become ‘carriers’ of hepatitis B (the virus is not cleared from the body).
+• Hepatitis B – can cause acute hepatitis B infection that can be passed on to the baby during birth, and both birth-parent and baby have the potential to become ‘carriers’ of hepatitis B (the virus is not cleared from the body).

 • Whooping cough – can cause pneumonia (infection causing inflammation of air sacs in the lungs), seizures, encephalopathy (damage to the brain) and the death of the baby.